scottyeager/info_foundation/src/tde/foundation/foundation_proj.md

 - We have some amazing partners and projects ready to host on the grid, and we are seeking more
 - We are seeking the expansion of the grid, especially to emerging markets where it is needed most

+ThreeFold is also part of the [Conscious Internet Alliance](https://www.consciousinternet.org/index.html#/projects/planed).

 ### Team

 See [here](http://threefold.io/public/#/team)